Lead and Copper

 Lead in Drinking Water - as presented by OEHS, Environmental Engineering Division

-Collection procedures, certifications of sample sites and Optimal Corrosion Control Recommendations
+Collection procedures, Sampling Plan, Site changes, and Optimal Corrosion Control Recommendations

 Lead and Copper Sample Collection Procedures for Homeowner Tap Samples